Crusades

-The Crusades were a series of military campaigns launched by the papacy between 1095 and 1291 against Muslim rulers for the recovery and defence of the Holy Land (Palestine), encouraged by promises of spiritual reward.
-The First Crusade was proclaimed by Pope Urban II at the Council of Clermont on 27 November 1095 in response to a Byzantine appeal for aid against the advancing Seljuk Turks.
-By this time, the papacy's position as head of the Catholic Church had strengthened, and earlier conflicts with secular rulers and wars on Western Christendom's frontiers had prepared it for the direction of armed force in religious causes.
-The First Crusade led to the creation of four Crusader states in the Middle East, whose defence required further expeditions from Catholic Europe.
+The Crusades were a series of military campaigns launched by the papacy between 1095 and 1291 against Muslim rulers for the recovery and defence of the Holy Land, as part of a wider crusading movement.
+The First Crusade was proclaimed by Pope Urban II at the Council of Clermont in November 1095—a call to arms for Christians to reconquer Jerusalem from the Muslims, with promises of spiritual reward.
+By this time, the papacy's position as head of the Catholic Church had strengthened, and earlier conflicts with secular rulers and wars on the frontiers of Western Christendom had prepared it for the direction of armed force in religious causes.
+The successes of the First Crusade led to the establishment of four Crusader states in the Levant, (Note: The Crusader States were the Kingdom of Jerusalem (established in 1099), the County of Edessa (1098), the Principality of Antioch (1098) and the County of Tripoli (1102).) whose defence required further expeditions from Catholic Europe.
 The organisation of such large-scale campaigns demanded complex religious, social, and economic institutions, including crusade indulgences, military orders, and the taxation of clerical income.
 Over time, the crusading movement expanded to include campaigns against pagans, Christian dissidents, and other enemies of the papacy, promoted with similar spiritual rewards and continuing into the 18th century.
+(Note: The List of Crusades delineates the numbered Crusades and other Holy Land expeditions through the 17th century, the Northern Crusades, Iberian Crusades, popular Crusades and Crusades against Christians.)